-3.1.1 Elements of Effective Negotiation
+1.3.1 Elements of Effective Negotiation

 A good way to learn about proper negotiation is to start from zero.
 This means confronting and neutralizing one's biases and faulty assumptions.
 Sports and military metaphors, for example, are usually inappropriate in negotiations because effective negotiators are not bent on beating the opponent or wiping out the enemy.
 They have a much broader agenda.
 For instance, effective negotiators not only satisfy their own needs, they also enhance the other party's readiness to negotiate again.
-Trust is important in this regard.
-Using this "clean slate" approach to learning, let us explore three common elements of effective negotiation.
+You should understand that rust is important in this regard.
+Using this -clean slate approach to learning, let us explore three common elements of effective negotiation.
 These are:

 - (i) Adopting a win-win attitude

-- (i) Knowing your BATNA (Best Alternative to a Negotiated Agreement)
+- (ii) Knowing your BATNA (Best Alternative to a Negotiated Agreement)

-- (iii)Identifying the bargaining zone
+- (iii) Identifying the bargaining zone